 West Virginia is blessed with vast national parks and forests that are home to countless deciduous trees.
-When fall comes in action, the state turns into a fairyland of yellow, orange, and red, and rich landscape makes for the loveliest vistas.
-The peak season usually occurs between late September and late October, arriving first to the mountains, and then to lower elevations.
-Anyways, check West Virginia's latest fall foliage report before planning your getaway, and make sure to see the state's prettiest locations listed below.
+When fall comes, the state turns into a fairyland of yellows, oranges, and reds.
+These rich landscapes make for the loveliest vistas.
+The peak season usually occurs between late September and late October, arriving first to the higher elevations up in mountains and then gradually descending to lower elevations.
+Check West Virginia's latest fall foliage report before planning your getaway, and make sure to see the state's prettiest locations listed below.

 Coopers Rock (peak foliage: late September–early October)